 1. Never charge, discharge, use, or store a damaged or puffy LiPo battery.
 Immediately follow proper disposal protocols.

 2. Avoid purchasing used LiPo batteries.
+While some items are smarter to buy used to save money and help the environment, LiPo batteries are not one of those things.
 You never know what the previous owner did with them and they could already be badly damaged.
 “LiPo Battery Like New, Used Once” is usually a scam and should be avoided.

 3. Always use a proper LiPo battery balance charger/discharger when charging and discharging your LiPos.
 It is crucial that all cells in a LiPo battery maintain the same voltage across all cells at all times.
 If the voltages across the cells deviate too much from each other (5mV ~ 10Mv), the battery can become unstable and dangerous.
 (Unless it’s a single cell LiPo, in which case you do not need to worry about cell balance).